Mary Chamot: Biography

 During 1945-1949, Chamot worked as a Russian interpreter with the Allied Commission in Vienna.
 Having returned to the UK in 1949, she became the first woman curator at London's Tate Gallery.
 At the Tate she was Assistant Keeper and worked closely with Sir John Rothenstein and Ronald Alley.
 It was at this time that she became friendly with the two Russian avant-garde artists and Ballets Russes designers Natalia Goncharova (1881-1962) and Mikhail Larionov (1881-1964).
 She first met the two artists in 1954 when, in her capacity as Assistant Keeper of the Tate Gallery, she visited Paris in order to purchase works for the Tate Permanent Collection.
 Her friendship with the two artists led to her publishing an essay on their early work in Burlington Magazine in 1955.
 In 1961, Chamot, alongside Camilla Gray, curated a major retrospective exhibition of their work for the Arts Council of Great Britain.
 Two monographs, both dedicated to the work of Goncharova, followed in 1972 and 1979.
 During the 1980s Mary Chamot was recognized as an authority on Russian avant-garde art and on the work of both Goncharova and Larionov in particular.

+After her retirement from the Tate Gallery, London and from 1965 to 1977 Chamot became the London-based agent for the National Art Gallery of New Zealand and was pivotal in the development of the modern art collection at that institution.
+She visited New Zealand a number of times and was committed to the development of the collection to the point where she gifted some of her own significant art collection in 1983.

 In her later years Mary Chamot lived at 57 Melbury Road, London W14 8AD.
 When the lease came up on the property in 1983 she moved at first to 6 Wyndham House, Sloane Square, London, SW1; then to Creswell House, 43-44 Cadogan Place, London, SW1X R9U and finally to 69 Oakwood Court, Addison Road, London W14 8JF.
 Her final move took place in 1989, when Chamot retired to Weald Hall, Wadhurst, East Sussex.
 She died there on 10 May 1993.